ucfopen/lti-13-template-flask/README.md

 ```

-In this simple framework all the variables are preset, but for production you will want to you will want to edit the .env environment variables DEBUG and SECRET_KEY.
+In this simple framework all the variables are preset, but for production you will want to edit the .env environment variables DEBUG and SECRET_KEY.

 We use Docker-Compose to build and run our services.